 *A potential or actual conflict of interest exists when commitments and obligations are likely to be compromised by the nominator(s)'s other material interests or relationships (especially economic), particularly if those interests or commitments are not disclosed.

 Nomination and Prioritization Workgroup

-The DACHDNC’s Nomination and Prioritization (N&P) Workgroup reviews the completed Nomination Package and compiles a summary for DACHDNC consideration.
-The DACHDNC decides if sufficient evidence is available, and votes to assign, or not assign, the nominated condition to the external Condition Review Workgroup.
+The Committee's Nomination and Prioritization (N&P) Workgroup reviews the completed Nomination Package and compiles a summary for Committee consideration.
+The Committee decides if sufficient evidence is available, and votes to assign, or not assign, the nominated condition to the external Condition Review Workgroup.
 Nominators whose conditions are not assigned to the Condition Review Workgroup are provided with feedback.

 Condition Review Workgroup

-The external Condition Review Workgroup completes a systematic review, provides updates, and presents a final report to the DACHDNC on assigned conditions.
-The DACHDNC votes to recommend, or not recommend, adding the nominated condition to the RUSP for consideration by the Secretary of Health and Human Services.
+The external Condition Review Workgroup completes a systematic review, provides updates, and presents a final report to the Committee on assigned conditions.
+The Committee votes to recommend, or not recommend, adding the nominated condition to the RUSP for consideration by the Secretary of Health and Human Services.
 Nominators whose conditions are not recommended for addition to the RUSP are provided with feedback.